-The University of Vermont College of Medicine and its main on-campus tertiary care teaching hospital, Fletcher Allen Health Care, offers a 3-year program designed to prepare physicians for successful ABIM board certification in both Hematology and Medical Oncology and for careers in academic and clinical practice.
+The University of Vermont College of Medicine and its main on-campus tertiary care teaching hospital, The University of Vermont Medical Center, offers a 3-year program designed to prepare physicians for successful ABIM board certification in both Hematology and Medical Oncology and for careers in academic and clinical practice.

 Fellows have many educational opportunities including:

 - Didactic Lectures

 - Journal Clubs

 - Teaching residents and medical students